shaka-project/shaka-packager/docs/source/tutorials/low_latency.rst

 Synopsis
 ========

-Here is a basic example of the low latency feature.
+Here is a basic example of the LL-DASH support.
-The LL-DASH streaming borrows features from "FFmpeg piping" and "HTTP upload", see :doc:`ffmpeg_piping` and :doc:`http_upload`.
+The LL-DASH setup borrows features from "FFmpeg piping" and "HTTP upload", see :doc:`ffmpeg_piping` and :doc:`http_upload`.

 Define UNIX pipe to connect ffmpeg with packager::